diogoff/plasma-tomography/README.md

     - The model parameters corresponding to the minimum validation loss will be saved in `model_weights.hdf`.

-6. (Optional) During training, run `python plot_train.py` to see how loss and validation loss are evolving.
+6. (Optional) During training, run `plot_train.py` to see how loss and validation loss are evolving.

     - The plot will also indicate the epoch where the minimum validation loss was achieved.

-7. (Optional) After training, run `CUDA_VISIBLE_DEVICES=0 TF_CPP_MIN_LOG_LEVEL=3 python -W ignore model_validate.py` to test the model on the validation data.
+7. (Optional) After training, run `model_validate.py` to test the model on the validation data.

-    - Before running this command, set the `batch_size` to be used in `model.predict()`.

-        - `batch_size` should be an approximate divisor of the number of validation samples.
-Pick this value according to the constraints of available GPU memory.

-    - Only one GPU will be used for testing, hence `CUDA_VISIBLE_DEVICES=0`.
-If needed, change this to the desired GPU.
+    - This script does not need to be run on the GPU, it can run with TensorFlow on the CPU.

+    - It needs `X_train.npy` and `Y_train.npy` to extract the validation data.

-    - After running this command, check that `val_loss` is the same (apart from some rounding errors) as indicated by `plot_train.py` (see previous step).
+    - After running the script, check that `val_loss` is the same (apart from some rounding errors) as indicated by `plot_train.py` (see previous step).

 ### References